-We continue along the lane to the south west of the airport and there’s an amusing road sign – its in the background article on my Patreon page – and we are at the World Freigh Terminal on the west side of the airport.
+We continue along the lane to the south west of the airport and there’s an amusing road sign and we are at the World Freigh Terminal on the west side of the airport.
 We can see the new control tower which opened in 2013.

 Close to here the Romper pub in Ringway.
 For many years the airport was called Ringway, a name which goes back the middle ages and before.
 Strange that the name Ringway is similar to the word ‘runway’.
 This is Ringway Chapel now the Ringway Life Centre.
 The name ‘Ringway’ always reminded me of the ringing sound of the turboprop engines of the planes.

 Further along Wilmslow old Road is Runway visitor park.
 A Trident and a Nimrod are on display, Concorde is in its own building.
 Book in advance to visit.
 Here’s my photo of Concorde on its final journey on 22 Oct, 2003, taken from the viewing park.
 The viewing park is fairly close to the runways and taxiways and the views are quite good.
 Entry is free to people on foot and by bike but car drivers pay a hefty parking charge.
 The upmarket PremiAir private terminal is located directly in front of the viewing area.

 We’ll move on from Runway Visitor Park and onto the A538 towards Wilmslow, passing a brand new petrol station.
 Using the shared pedestrian and cycle path head towards the tunnel under the south west end of the airport.
 While I was working at the Airport I had a Trumph Spitfire, my first car and it ran out of petrol at this spot!